jacksund/simmate/src/simmate/configuration/github/README.md

 3. You now use this token as your password when running git commands

-To remove all changes --> git restore .
+To remove all changes...
+    git restore .

 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